Know A Step by Step Guide On How to Join NDA after 12th

 Tips on How to Prepare for NDA/NA Written Exam

-This test is covering all your major topics from your 10th standard.
+This test is covering all your major topics from your 10th & 11th standards.

 So you will have topics like Integral Calculus, Differential Equations, Trigonometry, Algebra, Vector Algebra, Matrices and Determinants, Analytical Geometry, Statistics & Probability

-The good thing is, mathematics is entirely based on the concept.
+The good thing is, that mathematics is entirely based on the concept.

 More Importantly: Practice!